 On the other hand, Free Fire offers a unique feature which cannot be seen in other games: Character stats.
 In PUBG and Rules of Survival, you are basically “nobody”.
 Just a character who is trying to stay alive.
 Free Fire offers named heroes and gives unique features to each hero.
 For example, a hero named Nikita can reload her weapons faster.

 Another hero named Ford tales less damage while outside the safe zone.
 These heroes can be unlocked by in-game currency and used for advanced tactics, such as placing Ford right outside the safe zone and shooting other players while they are relocating.
-Hero abilities is a nice touch in terms of originality and give you a real advantage.
+Hero abilities are a nice touch in terms of originality and give you a real advantage.

 To Sum It Up…

 You can play each of these games separately and get a different experience every time.
 PUBG is for “serious” players, who like to delve into stats and search for the perfect setups.
-Use of strategies and advanced tactics are a must if you want to stay alive.
+Use of strategies and advanced tactics is a must if you want to stay alive.

-Rules of Survival is for players who look for a faster and action-oriented gameplay.
+Rules of Survival is for players who look for faster and action-oriented gameplay.
 Free Fire also offers these and adds quicker matches that last 10 minutes maximum.

 No matter what you choose, you can be sure that using BlueStacks will make your Battle Royal experience a lot more enjoyable by giving you the ability to use a mouse and a keyboard.

 BlueStacks provides “Battle Royale mode” support for all these games, which can be activated by pressing F1.
-This mode adds the advantage of using mouse-look in a survival game: With a simple mouse right-click, you can use the scope, aim easily, and shoot more accurately.
+This mode adds the advantage of using a mouse-look in a survival game: With a simple mouse right-click, you can use the scope, aim easily, and shoot more accurately.
 Moreover, you can press & hold the Alt button to bring the mouse cursor on screen anytime you want and loot faster, for example.
-If you want to be the king of all islands, use Battle Royale mode of BlueStacks and eliminate your opponents before they even get a chance to move.
+If you want to be the king of all islands, use the Battle Royale mode of BlueStacks and eliminate your opponents before they even get a chance to move.